MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 | Enterprise Mobility and Security E3 or E5 | https://www.microsoft.com/cloud-platform/enterprise-mobility-security |
 | Azure Information Protection Premium P1 or P2 | https://azure.microsoft.com/pricing/details/information-protection/ |
 | Microsoft 365 E3, E5, or F1 | https://www.microsoft.com/microsoft-365/compare-all-microsoft-365-plans |

+## Configure sensitivity labels

+If you're currently using Azure Information Protection, steps must be taken to migrate your labels to Office 365 Security and Compliance Center.
+For more information on the process, see [How to migrate Azure Information Protection labels to the Office 365 Security & Compliance Center](/azure/information-protection/configure-policy-migrate-labels).

 ## Configure your client workstation